daaaaaavidc/coding-challege/README.md

 Again we take advantage of our JSON decoder, this time grabbing `timestamp_ms` and `hashtags`.
 We store our graph as a `Map`, the keys being edges (a `Set` of vertices) and the values being a `Long` timestamp.

 We could process/write in batch here again, but the instructions suggested we should be printing for each line, so that's what I did.
-The instructions did not mention stripping non-ASCII unicode characters from tweets in this step, so I didn't.

 ### Testing